Everest base Camp Luxury Lodge Trek

 Day 01: Arrive in Kathmandu

 On your first day, a Peregrine representative will greet you at Tribhuvan International Airport and transfer you to your hotel.
-The drive takes around 20 minutes, though it can vary depending on traffic conditions.
-Heavy traffic is expected during office hours (9 am to 11 am and 4 pm to 7 pm), so delays may occur.
+The drive takes approximately 20 minutes, although it may vary depending on traffic conditions.
+Heavy traffic is expected during office hours (9:00 am to 11:00 am and 4:00 pm to 7:00 pm), so delays may occur.

-If you need any trekking gear, you can purchase it today or on Day 2.
+If you need any trekking gear, you can purchase it today or on Day 2 of the trip.

 Meal Recommendation: For the first day, we strongly suggest sticking to the types of meals you typically eat in your home country.
 Kathmandu’s weather, temperature, water, and food differ from what you’re used to.

 While we can’t control the environment, you can control what you eat.
-Sticking to familiar meals on the first day will help your body adjust.
+Sticking to familiar meals on the first day will help your body adjust to the new routine.
 You can enjoy local food or other options from the next day once your body has acclimated to the new surroundings.

 There are no scheduled activities for this day.
 Relax at the hotel and recover from jet lag.